 However, hopefully, as we’ve gone ahead and broken down what we spent and where into the three key sections you’ll be able to get a better understanding of how much spending money you should plan for too.

 The amount you spend on food and drink at Disneyland Paris is generally going to depend on three things;

-- What type of dining you’re looking for
+- The type of dining experiences you’re looking for

 If you’re happy to eat fast food and buy pastries from the supermarket for breakfast (or have it included in the cost of your hotel) then you should be able to get away with roughly €50 per person, per night.